Stephanie Baptist, Director and Curator, Medium Tings

 Tia Hodges is a Program Officer at the Citi Foundation where she leads the implementation of the Pathways to Progress initiative across the U.S. Tia also focuses on strategy development and leads grant relationship management for the Foundation’s Youth Economic Opportunity portfolio.
 She works closely with community partners to structure grant programs that focus on helping young people link educational goals with leadership training, professional networks and onramps to employment.
 Prior to joining the Citi Foundation, Tia spent more than 13 years in the non-profit sector.
 She most recently served as Program Manager-Community Engagement at KaBOOM! focused on a national advocacy program that collaborated with Mayors and civic leaders from more than 200 cities across the U.S. to implement policies and programs and highlight national best practices to create healthier communities for children and families.
 Tia holds a B.A. in Sociology from Loyola University of Chicago and an M.B.A. from Johns Hopkins Carey Business School.

-Sheila Iwano has built an illustrious career at Catalina over the past 13 years and is currently serving as Vice President of Marketing, Sales Enablement.
+Sheila Iwano has built an illustrious career at Catalina over the past 13 years and is currently serving as Vice President of Vice President of Strategy & Sales Enablement.
 After years of successfully helping Fortune 500 clients market their products, she has refocused her efforts internally to help elevate the Catalina brand itself.
 Catalina pioneered the concept of 1:1 marketing over 30 years ago and is powered by the world’s largest database of shopper purchase history.
 Today, it continues to digitally innovate with omnichannel capabilities that meet the evolving needs of consumers, retailers & CPG brands via mobile, online or in-store solutions.
 As a multi-cultural consumer who is also a self-professed data-geek, her passions for personalized marketing run deep and she believes that there is no more exciting time for marketers and consumers than now, amidst this digital revolution.

 Rita Ko heads The Hive, a multidisciplinary innovation lab that applies data science and machine learning to build awareness and support for refugees within USA for UNHCR, the UN Refugee Agency.
 Recognized as one of the most innovative not for profits in the world by Fast Company in 2017, The Hive prototypes new solutions to change the conversation around refugees in the United States.
 Rita previously worked at the Vancouver Mayor’s Office as Former Mayor Gregor Robertson’s Director of Operations where she advanced public policy priorities such as becoming the greenest city in the world by 2020, and successfully elected Mayor Robertson for three consecutive terms.
 In 2017, Rita was named by LinkedIn on their Next Wave List as one of the top 10 professionals under 35 in social impact.
 She holds a Bachelor of Arts in Economics with honors from the University of Toronto, and MBA from Cornell University.